 You do not need to worry about memorizing the specific doses for all the different types of drugs.
 The NBRC typically doesn’t ask for the specific dose in the questions on the exam.

-It may be a good idea to remember that a standard SVN dose for albuterol because it has been seen on a few versions of the exam.
+It may be a good idea to remember that a standard SVN dose for albuterol because you could potentially see it on the exam.

 Albuterol SVN: 0.5 mL (2.5 mg) given 3–4 times per day.